 Resource consents from the Regional Council will be required for all works within the setback distance from any watercourse and any direct ‘discharge’ to a waterway unless it can be shown to a permitted activity in the Regional Plan.

 Stormwater discharges to the public stormwater system are required to comply with the rules in the Regional Plan.
 If a proposed stormwater discharge cannot meet the permitted activity status of the Regional Plan, regardless of whether or not there is a comprehensive stormwater discharge consent in place, a resource consent will be required from the Regional Council.
-This consent can be subsequently transferred and then surrendered under the comprehensive stormwater discharge consent, if one is in place at the site location.
+This consent can be subsequently transferred to Council, subject to due process, and then surrendered under the Council’s comprehensive stormwater discharge consent, if one is in place at the site location.

 Stormwater discharge consents